mockk/mockk/README.md

 confirmVerified(car)
 ```

-Note: in case function return type is generic the information about actual type is erased.
+Note: in case the function's return type is generic then the information about the actual type is gone.
-To make chained calls work additional information is required.
+To make chained calls work, additional information is required.
-Most of the times framework will catch the cast exception and do `autohinting`.
+Most of the time the framework will catch the cast exception and do `autohinting`.
-But in the case it is explicitly needed just place `hint` before calls.
+In the case it is explicitly required, use `hint` before making the next call.

 ```kotlin
 every { obj.op2(1, 2).hint(Int::class).op1(3, 4) } returns 5
 ```

 ### Hierarchical mocking